MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/configure-export-data-lake.md

 ## <a name="ConfigureAzureResources"></a>Configure Azure Resources

 To configure the export to Data Lake, create a storage account in your own Azure subscription.
 This storage account is used to store data.
 Next, create an Azure AD application ID that grants access to the root of your storage account.
-Your Finance or Operations app use the Azure AD application to gain access to storage, create the folder structure, and write data.
+Your finance or operations apps use the Azure AD application to gain access to storage, create the folder structure, and write data.
 Create a key vault in your subscription and store the name of the storage account, application ID, and the application secrets.
 If you don't have permission to create resources in Azure portal, you need assistance from someone in your organization with the required permissions.

 The steps, which take place in the Azure portal, are as follows: